return to Natural Dog Health Remedies

 Female dogs are affected more commonly than males.
 Bladder cancer is more commonly found in smaller female dogs that weight 22 pounds or less.

 One explanation as to why female dogs are more prone to develop bladder cancer is that female dogs do not urinate as frequently as male dogs, so they have a higher chance of being exposed to carcinogens in the urine.
-Another explanation is that female dogs have relatively more body fat and, unfortunately, the cancer-causing chemicals are stored and concentrated in fat.

 As well, for reason unknown, neutered dogs are at a higher risk than are intact dogs.